The Chapel of St Paul, Stansted

 In the 1920s the 9th Earl commissioned H.S.
 Goodhart-Rendel to restore the Chapel and decorate the sanctuary inspired by Sainte Chapelle in Paris, with its gilding and star-studded blue ceiling.
 After a German aircraft crashed on the cricket ground during the Battle of Britain, blowing out the Chapel windows, it was again restored and new heraldic stained glass arms of the former owners of Stansted were added.

-This article is provided courtesy of Stansted Foundation who retains the copyright.
+This article is provided courtesy of The Stansted Foundation who retain the copyright.